nameisvinay/DSA-journey/Arrays/Sliding_window/76_Minimum_Window_Substring.md

 > ❌ Don't move `start` blindly.
 > ✅ After breaking, only `end` should move until the window becomes valid again.

+❓ Doubt:
+Should I move the end pointer continuously until all freq values are ≤ 0?
+Or should I check the window validity at each step as I move end?

 ---